 Online Success is a Marathon

-You’ve all heard the statement — “race to the bottom”, right?
-Basically what that statement describes is when business’ try to out do each other.
+You’ve all heard the statement — “race to the bottom,” right?
+Basically, what that statement describes is when businesses try to outdo each other.
 Primarily, but not all the time, by lowering their pricing as compared to their competitors.

 “There’s no cost, zero, for yet another hustler to bring yet another unknown logo and brand name to the site, to try to manipulate ratings, to sell junk.
 If they get caught, they can just try again.
 It’s a race to the bottom.”Seth Godin

-The lower one can go seems to be an actual strategy now-a-days.
+The lower one can go seems to be an actual strategy nowadays.
 One that I’ve never played into.
-Nor should you no matter how tempting it may be.
-Instead, I advocate that you do the opposite and race to the top!
+Nor should you, no matter how tempting it may be.
+So instead, I advocate that you do the opposite and race to the top!

 How do you race to the top?